alexnm/re-ducks/README.md

 ### Operations
 In a simple application, you can easily dispatch simple actions and use the reducers to manage the state.
 However, in a more complex app you need to use some sort of middleware to handle more complex interactions.
 In our case, we use [redux-thunk](https://github.com/gaearon/redux-thunk).

-The operations file define the `interface` of our duck.
+The operations file define the `interface` for our duck.
 You can reason about it like this: 1 operation = X actions dispatched.
 This makes each operation function either **a thunk** in case it needs to dispatch multiple actions, or simply **a link** to an action already defined in `actions.js`.

 This separation should work with whatever middleware/lib you are using for handling chained/linked/delayed operations.
 ```javascript